andras-simonyi/citeproc-el/README.md

 ## Requirements

 Emacs 26 or later compiled with libxml2 support.
-(The library is regularly tested on Emacs  27.2, 28.1 and 29.1.)
+(The library is tested on Emacs 28.1, 29.1 and 30.1.)

 ## Installation